shafinmurani/video-call-client/README.md

 # Video Call Client
 Pre-requisites = python3 and vidstream
 - Note : Only works on LAN, Bridged Adapters and VPN.
-You will have to set-up port forwarding and make some changes in the code for using it on the internet
+You will have to set-up port forwarding and make some changes in the code for using it on the internet<br><br>
 Installing python3 on linux :

 Manjaro or any arch based distro :  <br>